viktorpantushev/tsena/README.md

 * well documented discussion on features and security
 * producing a documentation and pseudo code, for increased speed and clarity of coding

+### Other features will include:
+* offering persistance variety for LLM discussions
+* hotswapping LLM models
+* many more cool things

-So let tsena make the work and save time and money!
+So let tsena get to work and **save time and money**!